-For men, professional attire consists of slacks, a collared shirt and dress or casual shoes (no sport shoes or sandals).
+For men, or those who identify as male, professional attire consists of slacks, a collared shirt and dress or casual shoes (no sport shoes or sandals).
 Shirts should be tucked in at all times.
 Ties may be optional in clinical situations; however, when presenting, such as Grand Rounds, they would be appropriate.
-Any jackets/sweaters should be in line with professional attire (i.e., avoid sports jackets, etc.).
+Any jackets/sweaters should be in line with professional attire (i.e., avoid team sport jackets, etc.).

-For women, professional attire consists of slacks or a conservative length dress or skirt with a blouse or sweater.
+For women, or those who identify as female, professional attire consists of slacks or a conservative length dress or skirt with a blouse or sweater.
 Skirt edge should rise no higher than 2" above the top of the knee during all clinical care and should not be tight-fitting.
 Heels more than 3" in height are never appropriate in clinical settings.
 Generally, shirts and blouses should be tucked in at all times unless the style of the shirt/blouse (e.g. some tops or women's blouses) is designed to be worn over slacks or skirts.

-- 2. Jeans/denim, shorts, leggings, skorts, tanks, T-shirts, backless/strapless tops or dresses, low necklines or midriff-baring clothes, sweat shirts, logo tee shirts, spandex, revealing or tight fitting clothing, see-through fabrics and sheer attire are not acceptable work attire. - At the discretion of the Regional Director, FSUCOM may support the "Casual Friday" norm (e.g. during football season or special occasions).
-On these days, you may wear jeans (if accepted at your clinical site) accompanied by a business blouse or sweater or an FSU polo shirt.
+2. Jeans/denim, shorts, leggings, skorts, tanks, T-shirts, backless/strapless tops or dresses, low necklines or midriff-baring clothes, sweat shirts, logo tee shirts, spandex, revealing or tight clothing, see-through fabrics and sheer attire are not acceptable work attire.

+At the discretion of the Regional Director, FSUCOM may support the "Casual Friday" norm (e.g. during football season or special occasions).
+On these days, fellows may wear jeans (if accepted at the clinical site) accompanied by a business blouse or sweater or an FSU polo shirt.
 No sports T-shirts without collars are allowed.
 No holes or torn or skin-tight jeans.
 No canvas or sports shoes.
 Shirts should be tucked.
-The overall appearance should remain business casual. - 3.
-Shoes must be clean and in good repair.
+The overall appearance should remain business casual.

+- 3. Shoes must be clean and in good repair.
 Footwear that violates a safety or infection control regulation is prohibited.
 In compliance with OSHA regulations, closed-toed shoes are required in all clinical settings.
 Flip-flops are not acceptable footwear. - 4.
 Jewelry worn in the workplace should be modest.
 Large earrings or loose jewelry are distracting and in some clinical settings may be dangerous.
 Pins, rings or studs may not be worn in the nose, eyebrows, tongue, or in or around the lips. - 5.
-All tattoos be covered during all work activity.
-This includes any outreach in which we engage outside of the clinic. - 6.
-FSUCOM name tag must be worn while in the building and when engaged in activities representing FSUCOM (e.g. health fairs).
+All tattoos must be covered during all work activity.
+This includes any outreach in which fellows engage in outside of the clinic rotations.

+6. FSUCOM name tag must be worn inside FSUCOM/Lee Health buildings and when engaged inactivities representing FSUCOM (e.g. health fairs).